 From the information included so far, you can determine that sciatic nerve symptoms are the most serious part of the nerve injury.

 This type injury is common and just about everybody who has ever reached adulthood has had or will have a sciatic injury.
 The resultant pain from the injury in any location is commonly known as sciatica.
 That condition is described universally by this.

-In simple terms, there are several nerve roots that make up the sciatic nerve.
+There are several nerve roots that make up the sciatic nerve.
 Twisting, pulling, pinching or impact on any of these nerve roots can result in the complaint of sciatica.